blc-bit/notes/docs/Semester-1/business-english.md

 **Question 2, Using the above words, fill in the blanks**

-2. To sell a product in a foreign country, often has to write new ads.
+2. To sell a product in a foreign country, a <ins>firm</ins> often has to write new ads.

-3. Global business such as Mc Donald's offer. different products in different parts of the world.
+3. <ins>Global</ins> business such as Mc Donald's offer different products in different parts of the world.

 4. The goal of advertisers is to sell their production.

-5. Laws about advertising campaign are not the same all over the world.
+5. Laws about advertising <ins>campaign</ins> are not the same all over the world.

-6. Some advertisers fail because they understand the customs of country.
+6. Some advertisers <ins>fail</ins> because they understand the customs of country.

-7. An advertising message may not be easily translated from one language to another.
+7. An advertising <ins>message</ins> may not be easily translated from one language to another.

-8. The market of Latin America are not necessarily similar just because most people speak the same language.
+8. The <ins>market</ins> of Latin America are not necessarily similar just because most people speak the same language.

-9. In Japan, famous movie stars often appear in ads to convince people to buy products
+9. In Japan, famous movie stars often appear in ads to <ins>convince</ins> people to buy products.

-10. Advertisement that succeed use different styles of communication in different parts of th world.
+10. Advertisement that <ins>succeed</ins> use different styles of communication in different parts of th world.

-11. Some advertisements sat that why their products is better than the competition.
+11. Some advertisements sat that why their products is better than the <ins>competition</ins>.

 ## Letters

-### Sales letter
+### Sales Letter

-A sales letter is a direct main written by a vendor or a company to the customer or probable customer describing about new schemes or products to persuade them to get them purchased.
+A sales letter is a direct mail written by a vendor or a company to the customer or probable customer describing about new schemes or products to persuade them to get them purchased.

 ### Memo